mammo0/script.module.pydevd/README.md

         </requires>
     </addon>
     ```

+ 2. Then in the code under test add these lines at the beginning:
+    ```python
+    import pydevd
+    pydevd.settrace(stdoutToServer=True, stderrToServer=True, suspend=False)
+    ```

- * Start the debug server in Eclipse.
+ 3. Start the debug server in Eclipse.

     If the debug server is not running when you call settrace then you'll encounter: